higayasuo/canister-manager/README.md

 type CanisterManagerConfig = {
   /** The DFX network to connect to (e.g., 'local', 'ic') */
   dfxNetwork: string;
-  /** Static IP address for external access to local development server */
+  /** Local IP address for external access to local development server */
-  staticIpAddress: string;
+  localIPAddress: string;
   /** Port for the local replica (default: 4943) */
   replicaPort?: number;
   /** Port for canister communication via SSL (default: 14943).
 Only needed for smartphone access. */